Otto's Eleven

-Otto's Heaven is a 2009 German family comedy film directed by Sven Unterwaldt Jr starring Otto Waalkes, released on 2 December 2010 by Warner Bros.
+Otto's Eleven is a German family comedy film directed by Sven Unterwaldt Jr starring Otto Waalkes, released on 2 December 2010 by Warner Bros.
 Pictures.

 Plot

 Otto is a man from a little German island, where he lives together with his friends.
 He gets his treasure, an expensive painting, stolen by a casino owner and his female assistant, so Otto starts travelling to the main land with his friends.
 Will he get it back?